joshjohanning/joshjohanning.github.io/_posts/2021-09-08-github-code-coverage.md

 I was familiar with adding Code Coverage to my pipelines in Azure DevOps and having a Code Coverage tab appear on the pipeline summary page, but I wasn't sure what was available for GitHub Actions.
 With GitHub Actions really starting to pick up steam, especially with recent additions such as [Composite Actions](https://www.colinsalmcorner.com/github-composite-actions/), I thought now would be a great time to explore.

+> Update: Since May 9, 2022, you can also post the Code Coverage to the [Job Summary page](https://github.blog/changelog/2022-05-09-github-actions-enhance-your-actions-with-job-summaries/)!
+See this in action [here](https://github.com/joshjohanning-org/PrimeService-unit-testing-using-dotnet-test/actions/runs/2259002987#summary-6491052076), and my implementation example [here](https://github.com/joshjohanning-org/PrimeService-unit-testing-using-dotnet-test/blob/joshjohanning-build-summary-md/.github/workflows/dotnet.yml#L54).
+{: .prompt-tip }

 ## Adding Code Coverage Report to GitHub Actions

 I found this GitHub Action in the marketplace - [Code Coverage Summary](https://github.com/marketplace/actions/code-coverage-summary).
 There might be others, but this one seemed simple and had the functionality I was looking for.